 President, Kincaid Furniture

-Under Kincaid’s direction, the company has become a leader in solid wood residential furniture.
+Under Kincaid’s direction, the company became a leader in solid wood residential furniture, while ensuring the environmentally sustainable manufacturer remained competitive in the global market.

 Peter Kleinschmidt (2013)